-- 1. Any member of the Institute against whom any finding has been made by the Disciplinary Tribunal may, within 30 days of notice of such finding having been deemed to be served, lodge a Notice of Appeal with the Executive Officer of the Appeals Tribunal. - 2.
-The Institute may, within 30 days of a finding being made by the Disciplinary Tribunal in respect of a member of the Institute, lodge a Notice of Appeal in respect of that finding, with the Executive Officer of the Appeals Tribunal. - 3.
+- Any Member of the Institute against whom any finding has been made by the Disciplinary Tribunal may, within 30 days of notice of such finding having been deemed to be served, lodge a Notice of Appeal which complies with clause 108B with the Executive Officer of the Appeals Tribunal (provided that the appeal is based on one or more grounds of appeal as set out in clause 108B(1) below). - 2.
+The Institute may, within 30 days of a finding being made by the Disciplinary Tribunal in respect of a Member of the Institute, lodge a Notice of Appeal in respect of that finding, with the Executive Officer of the Appeals Tribunal. - 3.
 An appellant may make an application for an extension of time to lodge a Notice of Appeal with the Chairman of the Appeals Tribunal.
 The Chairman of the Appeals Tribunal may only grant such an extension in exceptional circumstances.